modalitysystems/modalitysoftware-docs/vsts-agent/customise.md

 # Automate process with a Pipeline

-Once you have your customised docker files put them into source control and link them to a pipeline such as this:
+Once you have your customised docker files, put them into source control and link them to a pipeline such as this:

 ![Pipeline](images/pipeline.png)